fraser-lab/fraser-lab.github.io/courses/computing_2023/index.md

     - job submission 101 to run the translation script in parallel rather than in a for loop in a single script

 ### Sept 19
-- structure prediction and pipeline building (wynton - SW)
+- structure prediction and pipeline building (Wynton - SW)
     - run alphafold on the sequences in your folder

 - plotting results (local - JF)
     - install conda
     - plot the distribution of gene lengths in your folder